 East Hampton Historical Society, 101 Main Street, East Hampton.
 Tuesday through Saturday, 10 a.m.-4 p.m., year round.
 324-6850, easthamptonhistory.org

-In this East Hampton Historical Society museum there are displays of furniture and household items from the mid-18th century.
-Rare examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
+Examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
 “At Home: Furniture by the Dominy Family, 1780-1840” is on view.
 No admission charge; donations welcomed.

 PARRISH ART MUSEUM

 279 Montauk Highway, Water Mill.
 Wednesday through Monday, 10 a.m.-5 p.m., Fridays until 8 p.m.
 283-2118, parrishart.org

 The Herzog and de Meuron building houses the Parrish’s permanent collection and rotating shows.
 Admission is $10 for adults, $8 senior citizens, $5 members’ guests, and free for students with ID and children under 18. • “Artists Choose Artists,” through Jan.
 19. • Holiday gift bazaar, tomorrow, Saturday, and Sunday, noon-5 p.m.
 Reception tomorrow, 5-8 p.m.
 Family activities, tomorrow, noon-3 p.m.